Supply chains are crucial to the global economy. But today they face significant threats, ranging from product safety to counterfeiting.

 Blocking counterfeits in the electronics supply chain

 Blockchain applications are addressing challenges that start in later stages of the supply chain, too.
-Seagate, a member of Fortune’s Blockchain 50, is using the Hyperledger Fabric blockchain platform to track disk drives through their entire lifetime and prevent some of the $100 billion in counterfeit electronics that flood the market annually.
-Specifically, the goal is to prevent fake hard drives and solid state drives from being “returned” to Seagate where they could be accidentally refurbished and resold.
+Seagate, a member of Fortune’s Blockchain 50, is using the Hyperledger Fabric blockchain platform to track hard drives through their entire lifetime and prevent some of the $100 billion in counterfeit electronics that flood the market annually.
+One goal is to prevent fake hard drives and solid state drives from being “returned” to Seagate where they could be accidentally refurbished and resold.

 Blockchain and tools like the Hyperledger Fabric, which underlies IBM’s Blockchain Platform, are giving businesses efficient, secure, and tamper-proof ways of tracking products flowing through global supply chains.
 The work that is now underway to protect the integrity of supply chains is demonstrating the business value of collaborative, transparent, and secure records of source.